zyedidia/micro/runtime/help/colors.md

 For example if `constant.string` is found in your colorscheme, micro will us that for highlighting strings.
 If it's not found, it will use constant instead.
-Micro tries to match the largest set of groups it can find in the colorscheme definitions, so if, for examle `constant.bool.true` is found then micro will use that.
+Micro tries to match the largest set of groups it can find in the colorscheme definitions, so if, for example `constant.bool.true` is found then micro will use that.
 If `constant.bool.true` is not found but `constant.bool` is found micro will use `constant.bool`.
 If not, it uses `constant`.